HitmanCodes/openpnp/README.md

 ![image](https://user-images.githubusercontent.com/72141209/184109920-62531ce4-c0a2-4c80-a915-3926f5997713.png)

 ### Extra Requisites and Editable Codes
-* Negative Values to be used for forward motion of the 3 conveyor axis.
+* Negative Values to be used for forward motion of all the 3 conveyor axes.
 ForEx: G1X-250Y-250
-* All Homing Commands for conveyor axes should make each axis approach forward motion to wait for triggered status at corresponding endstop.
+* All Homing Commands for conveyor axes should make the axis approach forward motion to wait for triggered status at corresponding endstop.
 * All motions of conveyor axes are supposed to be calibrated according to the values(in mm) send in GCodes.
 For Ex.
 G1Y10 should move Y axis exactly by 10mm.
 * The EndStop Status for Conveyor 1 Axis is reversed at firmware.
 "TRIGGERED" normally and "open" for detection.
 * Waiting time for each process can be changed at various instances as shown: